JuliaLang/julia/doc/manual/types.rst

 and finally, it invokes this specific method.

 Thus, abstract types allow programmers to write generic functions that can later be used as the default method by many combinations of concrete types.
-Thanks to multiple dispatch,
-the programmer has full control over whether the default or more specific method is used.
+Thanks to multiple dispatch, the programmer has full control over whether the default or more specific method is used.

-An important point to note is that there is no loss in performance if the programmer relies on a function whose arguments are abstract types because it is recompiled for each tuple of argument concrete types with which it is invoked.
-(There may be a performance issue, however, in the case of function arguments that are containers of abstract types; refer to performance notes below.)
+An important point to note is that there is no loss in performance if the programmer relies on a function whose arguments are abstract types, because it is recompiled for each tuple of argument concrete types with which it is invoked.
+(There may be a performance issue, however, in the case of function arguments that are containers of abstract types; see :ref:`man-performance-tips`.)

 Bits Types